-The Queensland Government has committed more than $12.4 million since 2016 to strengthening social cohesion in our communities and has appointed the Queensland Social Cohesion Implementation Committee (QSCIC) to help shape initiatives.
+The Queensland Government committed more than $12.7 million from 2016-2021 to strengthening social cohesion in our communities.

 Thriving Cohesive Communities Action Plan

-The Thriving Cohesive Communities: Action Plan for Queensland 2019–21 (Stage 2) sets out priorities for action under 4 key focus areas:
+The Thriving Cohesive Communities: Action Plan for Queensland 2019–21 (Stage 2) set out priorities for action under 4 key focus areas:

 - Pathways for individuals